 The obligation ends in case of death before retirement and in case of total or permanent disability before retirement.
 The obligation also ends in case of death after retirement.

 Employees Covered by Benefit Terms

-For determining OPEB Liability as of June 30, 2022, the employees covered by the benefit terms as of June 30, 2021 was used:
+For determining OPEB Liability as of June 30, 2023, the employees covered by the benefit were as follows: